rjsf-team/react-jsonschema-form/packages/fluent-ui/README.md

 ## About The Project

-Exports `fluent-ui` theme, fields and widgets for `react-jsonschema-form`.
+Fluent UI theme, fields and widgets for `react-jsonschema-form`.

 ### Built With